cloudamqp/terraform-provider-cloudamqp/docs/resources/security_firewall.md

 # cloudamqp_security_firewall

 This resource allows you to configure and manage firewall rules for the CloudAMQP instance.

-Beware that all rules need to be present, since all older configurations will be overwritten.
+~> **WARNING:** Firewall rules applied with this resource will replace any existing firewall rules.
+Make sure all wanted rules are present to not lose them.

 Only available for dedicated subscription plans.